mzgsxs/neural_digraph_generator/README.md

-# graph_generator
+# di-graph generator
-generate directed graph
+Generate directed graph (but possibly cyclic) by learning from data